mongodb/specifications/source/command-monitoring/command-monitoring.rst

 Bulk Writes
 -----------

-This specification defines the monitoring of inidividual commands and in that respect MUST generate an event for each command a bulk write executes.
+This specification defines the monitoring of individual commands and in that respect MUST generate an event for each command a bulk write executes.
 Each of these commands, however, must be linked together via the same ``operationId``.